Alexis Strum: Bo Pepper, acting and songwriting

+2025 Eurovision sttempt and 3rd album

 In 2023, Strum began uploading songs from her unreleased album "Cocoon" to digital platforms and discovered that she owned the masters to her second album, Cocoon.
 After a viral twitter thread, Double J Music offered a record deal to release the album on all formats.
 Separately, Warner Music agreed to upload ten tracks that were recorded for Addicted to form a version of her debut album, and released it digitally on 1 September 2023.

 In 2025, Strum attempted to enter the Eurovision Song Contest 2025.
 In a video posted on her social media, she revealed that she initially approached the United Kingdom delegation, expressing interest in representing them in the competition.
 However, she did not receive a response.
 Following this, Strum decided to submit an entry to San Marino's national selection process, Una Voce per San Marino 2025, with her song "If You Think I'm Too Much (You Should Go Find Less)".
 Strum competed in the second semi-final of Una Voce per San Marino 2025, where she performed the song live.
 However, she failed to qualify for the final.

+On 19 September 2025 she released her third album "Swim" which was preceded by the singles Karma, If You Think I'm Too Much, Everybody, Outgrown and the title track Swim.